 You don’t want animals like bears, or even raccoons, coming into your camp at night to steal your food.
 Research the area where you will be camping to find out more about the wildlife there.
 Plan your critter protection accordingly.
 You might need things like:

 - Bear vault to protect against bears

-- Action Packer with heavy items put on top of it overnight to protect against raccoons
+- Raccoon safe container with heavy items put on top of it overnight to protect against raccoons